FlyBrainLab/Tutorials/README.md

-# Tutorials
+# FlyBrainLab Tutorials
-This repository contains a collection of tutorials on FlyBrainLab covering the basics and some applications.
+This repository contains a collection of tutorials on FlyBrainLab covering the capabilities of FlyBrainLab such as querying and visualizing morphology data, analyzing visualized circuits as well as a number of applications.

 ### Recent Updates